Monthly Civil Aviation Survey

 Data sources and methodology

-The universe of the Major Air Carriers Key Operating and Financial Statistics Monthly survey consists of Canadian licensed carriers classified to level I. This includes Canadian air carriers having transported annually at least 1 million revenue passengers or at least 200,000 tons of revenue goods.
+The universe of the Monthly Civil Aviation Survey consists of Canadian licensed carriers classified to level I. This includes every Canadian air carrier that, in the calendar year before the year in which information is provided, transported at least 2 million revenue passengers or at least 400 thousand tonnes of cargo.

 This survey is a census with a cross-sectional design.